nikitavoloboev/data/focusing/processes.md

 # Processes
 Some simple processes to follow when doing things.

-## Understand
-1. Think it through.
-2. Ask myself why it is the way it is.
-3. Ask myself what am I missing and what I don't understand (tackle each dependency one by one).

-## Learn something
+## Learn
 1. Find what I want/need to learn.
 Ideally in context of a problem I want to solve.
 2. Read about it on wiki.
 Find the topic on Learn Anything and learn from best resources for deeper knowledge.
+3. Ask myself why it is the way it is.
+Ask myself what am I missing and what I don't understand (tackle each dependency one by one).

-## Make new Alfred workflow
+## Make Alfred workflow
 1. Follow [making workflows outline](../macOS/apps/alfred/making-workflows.md).

 ## Publish Alfred workflow